HypeHound/downpay-docs/docs/initial-setup/payment-gateways.md

 PayPal Express is a great alternative for countries who do not have Shopify Payments.
 To enable Paypal Express, review Shopify's documentation found [here](https://help.shopify.com/en/manual/payments/paypal/set-up-paypal)

 Once enabled and with Downpay installed, Shopify will automatically send Paypal a request for approval of **Reference Transactions**.
-This is displayed in your Shopify Paypayl management screen as **Automatic Payments** with the status of **Pending Approval**.
+This is displayed in your Shopify Paypal management screen as **Automatic Payments** with the status of **Pending Approval**.

 ### What is a reference transaction?